Defense and strategic studies

 Bryce Reeder

-Dr. Reeder is an assistant professor of political science and an affiliate of the Truman School of Government and Public Affairs.
+Bryce Reeder is an associate professor and director of doctoral programs in the Truman School of Government and Public Affairs.
 He earned his doctorate and master’s from the University of Illinois, and his bachelor’s from Boise State University.
 His research centers on political violence, conflict management and the consequences of wars for civilian populations.

 Bryce Reeder